-We are indeed fortunate to have the support and guidance of the Office for Teaching and Learning, UTS and the Fellowship Reference Group.
-Our partner groups and individuals have devoted expertise, energy and passion towards teaching and learning and we are delighted that they have agreed to bring their expertise and experience to this Fellowship.
+We were indeed fortunate to have the support and guidance of the Office for Teaching and Learning, UTS and the Fellowship Reference Group.
+Our partner groups and individuals have devoted expertise, energy and passion towards teaching and learning and we were delighted that they have agreed to bring their expertise and experience to the Fellowship.

 Dr Cathy Foley